musabhusaini/sare/readme.md

 ### Installation ###
 1. Clone the project repo.
 2. Run the MySQL script [./scripts/setup.sql][setup.sql] as root to create the required databases and SQL user.
-3. In a command line terminal, set the current directory to the project's root folder and run [./scripts/deploy.bat][deploy.bat] or [./scripts/deploy.sh][deploy.sh] for Windows and Linux respectively.
+3. In a command line terminal, set the current directory to the project's root folder and run [./scripts/deploy.bat][deploy.bat] or [./scripts/deploy.sh][deploy.sh] for Windows or Linux respectively.
 4. Now set the current directory to `sare-webapp`, and execute `play run` to start the application.
 5. The web application is up and running and can now be reached at: <http://localhost:9000/>.